socketsupply/socket/api/CONFIG.md

 :--- | :--- | :---
-category |  |  A category in the App Store cmd |  |  The command to execute to spawn the "back-end" process. icon |  |  The icon to use for identifying your app on MacOS. codesign_identity |  |  TODO Signing guide: https://socketsupply.co/guides/#code-signing-certificates codesign_paths |  |  Additional paths to codesign minimum_supported_version | "13.0.0" |  Minimum supported MacOS version
+category |  |  A category in the App Store cmd |  |  The command to execute to spawn the "back-end" process. codesign_identity |  |  TODO Signing guide: https://socketsupply.co/guides/#code-signing-certificates codesign_paths |  |  Additional paths to codesign
+minimum_supported_version | "13.0.0" |  Minimum supported MacOS version
+icon |  |  The icon to use for identifying your app on MacOS. icon_sizes |  |  The various sizes and scales of the icons to create, required minimum are listed by default.

 # `native`